zeus-fyi/zeus/README.md

 ### AI driven infrastructure configuration & devops

 #### V0 Generation: Timeline ~ Q4 23-Q1'
+#### V0 Generation: Timeline ~ Q4 24-Q1'

-AI driven infrastructure that automates infrastructure config & devops.
+AI driven infrastructure that automates infrastructure config customization & handles devops via log ingestion.
 Generation v0, public access will be strictly limited to early users of Zeus and a small pool of API access will be allocated to those who request access in FIFO basis.
+The next generation afterwards will be able to read helm charts & configure infrastructure automatically for medium size complexity applications.

 ## Cookbooks ##